Vikms95/js-top-weatherapp/planning/notes.md

   - x Displaying weather of a city taken from form input
   - Display date with date-fns library
-  - Display city name, weather, temperature(F/C), feels like, chance of rain, wind speed daily and hourly changes in the future
+  - xDisplay city name, weather, temperature(F/C), feels like, chance of rain, wind speed daily and hourly changes in the future
-  - Display an icon next to each value
+  - xDisplay an icon next to each value

 - Logic
     - Functions that hit the API